abuehl/abuehl.github.io/_posts/2026-04-26-code-examples-from-an-app-using-modules.md

 date: 2026-04-26
 ---

-We've now published a bit more code from our UML Editor Windows App at [https://github.com/cadifra/cadifra/tree/2026.5/code](https://github.com/cadifra/cadifra/tree/2026.5/code).
+We've now published a bit more code from our UML Editor Windows app at [https://github.com/cadifra/cadifra/tree/2026.5/code](https://github.com/cadifra/cadifra/tree/2026.5/code).

 The code follows our